-Though Susan lost her battle with the disease, her legacy lives on through the work of Susan G. Komen for the Cure®, the organization Nancy started in her honor.
-Susan G. Komen or the Cure® is the global leader of the breast cancer movement, having invested more than $1 billion in breast cancer research since its inception in 1982.
+Though Susan lost her battle with the disease, her legacy lives on through the work of Susan G. Komen ®, the organization Nancy started in her honor.
+Susan G. Komen ® is the global leader of the breast cancer movement, having invested more than $1 billion in breast cancer research since its inception in 1982.
 Komen’s promise is to save lives and end breast cancer forever by empowering people, ensuring quality care for all and energizing science to find the cures.
 Across the country, that promise is upheld by a network of 122 local Affiliate offices.
 At the heart of each Affiliate is a group of people who, like Susan, wanted to make a difference.

 In photo: Susan G. Komen (left) with her sister Nancy Brinker.

 In San Diego Since 1995

 In 1995, a group of passionate, committed health educators and breast cancer survivors did more than just imagine.
 They acted by founding the San Diego Affiliate of Susan G. Komen ®.
 Since its inception in 1995, Komen San Diego has awarded grants totaling more than $9 million dollars to local organizations that have made valuable contributions to breast cancer diagnostics, treatment, education, screening and patient support.